serverdensity/sd-agent-core-plugins/nginx/README.md

 ## Setup
 ### Installation

 The NGINX check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=nginx).
-To install the MySQL check install the `sd-agent-nginx` package.
+To install the NGINX check install the `sd-agent-nginx` package.

 #### NGINX status module